 • Slow start

-7. Willow Trees – Best Tree To Stop Soil Erosion Near Water
+7. Willow Trees – Best Tree to Stop Soil Erosion Near Water

 • Strong roots